hq9000/hq9000/_posts/2023-05-06-git-and-reaper.md

 ---
-title: git for music: Using version control for music production.
+title: git for music.
+Using version control for music production.
 ---

 last updated on 6 Apr 2024